Unity-Technologies/Graphics/com.unity.render-pipelines.core/Documentation~/View-Lighting-Tool.md

 1. Select a Light GameObject in the hierarchy to open its Inspector window.
 2. Go to **Add Component** > **Rendering** > **Light Anchor**

-By default, the Anchor's position will be the same as the position of the GameObject the Light Anchor Component is attached to.
+By default, the Anchor's position is the same as the position of the GameObject the Light Anchor Component is attached to.

 **Note**: To use the Light Anchor, you must set the Tag of at least one Camera to "MainCamera".